 Vascular diseases affect blood vessels.
-They restrict blood flow to organs such as the heart, brain, and kidneys.
-In erectile dysfunction, vascular diseases restrict blood flow to the penis.
-Vascular diseases may be responsible for causing ED in as many as 50% to 70% of men who develop the condition.
+They lower blood flow to organs such as the heart, brain, and kidneys.
+If they cut blood flow to the penis, they can cause erectile dysfunction.
+These diseases may be the cause of ED in as many as 50% to 70% of men who have it.

-The following conditions are associated with vascular disease and clogged arteries.
+Some common health conditions are linked with vascular disease and clogged arteries:

 - Coronary artery disease (clogged arteries in the heart)

 - High blood pressure

 - Peripheral vascular disease, which affects the blood vessels that send blood to the legs and pelvis

 If you have one of these conditions, it's more likely that the problem can affect the blood vessels in your penis and cause erectile dysfunction.

 Your penis must store blood to keep an erection.
 If the veins can’t keep blood there during an erection, you'll lose it.
 This is called venous leak.
 It may happen with vascular disease.